ex0dus-0x/microkv/README.md

 # micro-kv

+> NOTE: Functionally complete, but still WIP!

-a minimal and persistent key-value store designed with security and performance in mind
+a minimal and persistent key-value store designed with security in mind.

 ## intro

 __micro-kv__ is a persistent key-value store implemented in Rust, aiming to maintain a balance between security and performance.
-It is built out of a yearning to learn more about the intricacies of distributed systems and databases, and how security plays a role into the overall picture.
+It is built out of a yearning to learn more about the intricacies of distributed systems, databases, and secure persistent storage.

 While __micro-kv__ shouldn't be used in large-scale environments that facilitate an insane volume of transactional interactions, it is still optimal for use in a production-grade system/application that may not require the complex luxuries of a full-blown database or even industry-standard KV-store like Redis or LevelDB.

 ## use cases